Heinz Jagodzinski: Education and career

 Jagodzinski studied natural sciences at the University of Greifswald and later at the University of Göttingen, where he received his doctorate in physics in 1941 under Reinhold Mannkopff (Über die Druckabhängigkeit der Anregungstemperatur in der Lichtbogensäule).
-Between 1944 and 1945, he was research assistant at University of Halle-Wittenberg.
-Between 1946 and 1952, he was research assistant and received his habilitation at the University of Marburg, working under Fritz Laves.
+Between 1944 and 1945, he was research assistant at Martin Luther University Halle-Wittenberg.
+Between 1946 and 1952, he was research assistant and received his habilitation at Marburg University, working under Fritz Laves.

 From 1952 to 1963, he headed the crystal science department at the Max Planck Institute for Silicate Research in Würzburg, where he also became an adjunct professor at the University of Würzburg from 1955.
-In 1959, he became a professor of mineralogy at the Karlsruhe Institute of Technology.
-From 1963, Jagodzinski became a full professor of mineralogy and crystallography at the University of Munich, where he retired in 1986.
+In 1959, he became a professor of mineralogy at the University of Karlsruhe (TH).
+From 1963, Jagodzinski became a full professor of mineralogy and crystallography at LMU Munich, where he retired in 1986.
 From 1964 he was head of the Bavarian State Collection for Mineralogy.

 Honors and awards

 In 2001, he received the Cothenius Medal from the German National Academy of Sciences, Leopoldina.
 He was a corresponding member of the Austrian Academy of Sciences, a member of the Bavarian Academy of Sciences (1969) and the Leopoldina.
 Among other things, he received an honorary doctorate from the University of Würzburg.
-In 1984 he received the Federal Cross of Merit, 1st class.
+In 1984, he received the Federal Cross of Merit, 1st class.
 Since 1965 he was a member of the Max Planck Society.
-In 1996 he became an honorary member of the German Crystallographic Society and received the Carl Hermann Medal in 2000.
+In 1996, he became an honorary member of the German Crystallographic Society and received the Carl Hermann Medal in 2000.